 - Representation: A prototype should be represented on paper, mobile, computer, or any other medium.

-- Detail: The prototype should be detailed enough to represent its type, i.e., low fidelity or high fidelity.
+- Detail: It should be detailed enough to represent its type, i.e., low fidelity or high fidelity.

-- Interactivity: This determines the functionality of the prototype.
-A prototype can be fully-functional, partially functional, or view-only.
+- Interactivity: This determines the whole functionality.
+It can be fully functional, partially functional, or view-only.

-- Evolution: A prototype should go through a life cycle.
-Some prototypes are created, tested, and replaced quickly, while others evolve and improve as the project moves towards completion.
+- Evolution: It should go through a life cycle.
+Some of them are created, tested, and replaced quickly, while others evolve and improve as the project moves towards completion.

 Types of Prototypes

-There are two types of prototypes based on the details that they demonstrate:
+There are two types based on the details that they demonstrate:

 A prototype does is not detailed is called a low fidelity prototype.
 It represents the basic model of the product being made.
 It is usually made cheaply and easily.
-A low fidelity prototype may present a model with few features that the final product will have.
+It may present a model with few features that the final product will have.
 It is typically used to show the client how the final product will look.